 \subsection{Examples}

-In the following we propose three numerical simulations.
-In the first one, we compare the microscopic model and the above first-order scheme for the macroscopic model using a basic test problem, which generalize in two dimensions the problem proposed in \cite{aw2002SIAP} and recalled in Section \ref{sec:preliminary}.
-Then, we propose two simulations regarding the macroscopic model only, in order to show that it is able to reproduce typical situations in traffic flow.
+In the subsequent sections, we will present three numerical simulations.
+In the first one, we compare the microscopic model and the above first-order scheme for the macroscopic model using a basic test problem, which generalizes in two dimensions the problem proposed in \cite{aw2002SIAP} and recalled in Section \ref{sec:preliminary}.
+Then, we propose two simulations regarding the macroscopic model only, in order to show that it is capable to reproduce typical situations in traffic flow.